mistersingh179/bw-dashboard/README.md

 - maintain cache of show, edit, create, separate from index, they
 - make index for to manage all middleware exports
 - add validations to campaign form e.g. requiredCssSelector, url etc.
+- make site have many sitemaps. if entered sitemap has urls, save them. if entered sitemap has more sitemaps, then add  their underlying sitemap in with false status.

 ## Pending integration reserach
 - scrapeops.io